emagiz/emdocs/mds/microlearning/crashcourse-event-streaming-index.md

 		<main class="master">
 	<h2 class="title">Crash Course Event Streaming</h2>
     <p>
-       Tn this course you will get to know the eMagiz platform from a Event Streaming perspective.
-In this course you'll visit the Event Streaming passthrough scenario specific items that you need on top of the platform crash course.
+       In this course, you will get to know the eMagiz platform from an Event Streaming perspective.
+In this course, you'll visit the Event Streaming passthrough scenario-specific items that you need on top of the platform crash course.
 So that you can create your first event streaming solution to a go-live state.
 You'll find the proper exercises for each topic, and you can relate the 5 Integration Lifecycle Management phases in the platform.
-The course contains small exercises to learn each subject, and can act as a reference as well.
-Event streaming allows to run transformations and stream processing as well, which are part of next level microlearnings.
+The course contains small exercises to learn each subject and can act as a reference as well.
+Event streaming allows running transformations and stream processing as well, which are part of next-level microlearnings.
         </br></br>
         - Total time for first time completion: between 60 and 90 minutes
         </br>